 Application of cement plaster:

-- For preparation of surface for plastering.
+- For the preparation of the surface for plastering.

 - The groundwork for plaster.